 LVH delivers the highest standard of excellence for full-service luxury villa rentals in Miami.
-Selective guests visiting the city that is world-famous for Miami Yacht Week, Art Basel and the renowned Ultra Music Festival, book their year-round luxury vacation homes across Miami and South Beach through LVH Global.
+The city is world-famous for Miami Yacht Week, Art Basel and the renowned Ultra Music Festival.
+Selective vacationers book their year-round luxury vacation homes across Miami and South Beach through LVH.
 Each Miami luxury villa is carefully curated to exceed our guests’ expectations.

 From our signature services to the finest amenities and custom-created itineraries, your happiness is our one and only priority.